Albania–Turkey relations

+Albania–Turkey relations are the bilateral relations between the Republic of Albania and the Republic of Turkey.
 Albania has an embassy in Ankara and a general consulate in Istanbul.
 Turkey has an embassy in Tirana.
-Both nations are predominantly Muslim and part of the Organisation of Islamic Cooperation (OIC).
-In addition, they are full members of the North Atlantic Treaty Organization (NATO) and Union for the Mediterranean (UfM).
+Both countries are part of the Organisation of Islamic Cooperation (OIC), the North Atlantic Treaty Organization (NATO) and Union for the Mediterranean (UfM).
 Turkey and Albania are candidates for accession in the European Union (EU).

-Albanian–Turkish relations have traditionally been friendly due to pragmatic, geographical, historical and religious factors and the existence of numerous Albanians in Turkey.
+Albanian–Turkish relations have been characterized by geographical, historical and religious factors and the existence of numerous Albanians in Turkey.
 During the interwar and Cold War periods, bilateral relations at times experienced tensions and disagreements due to ideological and geopolitical circumstances of either country.
 In a post Cold War environment, both nations are bound by an alliance treaty of military cooperation and other agreements relating to economic, political and cultural fields.
-Disagreements at times have encompassed bilateral relations in relation to international affairs or the Turkish Gülen movement and its presence in Albania.
-Turkey is one of Albania's largest investors and trading partners being a main donor contributing to much infrastructure investment and development that strongly supported Albanian membership in NATO, achieved in 2009.
+Disagreements at times have encompassed bilateral relations in relation to international affairs or the Islamist Turkish Gülen movement and its presence in Albania.